ibm-cloud-docs/monitoring/provision.md

-## Provisioning a Sysdig instance through the {{site.data.keyword.Bluemix_notm}} UI
+## Provisioning a Sysdig instance from the catalog
 {: #provision_ui}

-To provision an instance of Sysdig by using the {{site.data.keyword.Bluemix_notm}} UI, complete the following steps:
+To provision an instance of Sysdig from the {{site.data.keyword.Bluemix_notm}} catalog, complete the following steps:

 1. Log in to your {{site.data.keyword.Bluemix_notm}} account.